mfkiwl/madupite/README.md

 pip install .
 ```

+Note that the conda environment file is limited to Linux for now.
 After installation, run `python examples/install/main.py` or `mpirun -n <number of ranks> python examples/install/main.py` to check if the installation was successful.

 We recommend using the provided conda environment.
 If you prefer to rely on your own environment, make sure to install the required dependencies listed in `environment.yml`.
 We refer to the documentation for more information on the installation process.